ManckaInc/Java_hibernate-Spring-/README.md

 2. Get dependencies in pom.xml
 3. Add your DB(PostgreSQL or another..).
 4. Create table with all needed columns.
-5. Add hibernate.properties in your project.
+5. Add file - "hibernate.properties" in your project.
 6. Run.

 P.S.
 If u project do not running try adding another version  in pom.xml